 Finally!
-The little Paris guide my friend Dee and I put together for our trip last month.
+I’m sharing the little Paris guide my friend Dee and I put together for our trip last month.
 This is FAR from an all-encompassing guide to shopping, eating, and sightseeing in the city but it includes what we most wanted to check off our itinerary.
-We hope it helps you enjoy your time in Paris and remember to enjoy the food and theatre Paris has to offer!
+We hope it helps you enjoy your time in Paris.
+While you’re there, remember to enjoy all the food and theatre the city has to offer!

 Restaurant Au Passage: A small neighborhood bar, this is a great spot to avoid tourists and get a real Parisian experience.

 Les Deux Magots: The classic French bistro experience.
 So chic and Parisian it’s a must every time I find myself in the city.
 For whatever reason, we always choose Les Deux Magots over Cafe Flore.

 Boulangerie Utopie: Get a baguette here if you are in the area—it’s especially recommended.
 Other popular treats are the black sesame roule, black baguette, and brioche.

 Cafe Charlot: A cute little cafe that we got salmon tartare and some red wine at after shopping.
 It is adorable and there are lots of chic people hanging out at all hours!

 Le Bonaparte: An adorable cafe in St. Germaine.
 A good spot to just sit and participate in the theatre of Paris.